Print Options

 • SOCI 30192 The Effects of Schooling

-Certificate in Energy and Environmental Policy
+Specialization in Energy and Environmental Policy

-Faculty Director: Ryan Kellogg (on leave AY 23-24) Interim Director: Koichiro Ito
+Faculty Director: Ryan Kellogg

 Program Description: Providing society with affordable and reliable energy, while limiting its negative social and environmental impacts, is one of the great global challenges of the 21st century.
-The Harris Energy and Environmental Policy Certificate is designed to provide students with the background, concepts, and tools necessary to understand and address pressing energy and environmental policy problems.
+The Harris Energy and Environmental Policy specialization is designed to provide students with the background, concepts, and tools necessary to understand and address pressing energy and environmental policy problems.

-Certificate Requirements
+Specialization Requirements

 Required courses